Moshintha20/CholecT50-and-Cholec80-Task-Phase-Groupings-Dataset/README.md

  - video number 2 represents the second video of the similarity pair.
  - frame number represents the frame number of the second video.

-The a or b at the end of the filename indicates which frame the video clip is for:
+The suffix a or b at the end of the filename indicates which frame the video clip is for:

  - a indicates the video clip corresponds to the frame from video number 1.
  - b indicates the video clip corresponds to the frame from video number 2.